 (And that says a lot when you consider just how many people call Beijing home.)

 On most world maps, it would be impossible to discern Shenzhen from Guangzhou, which sits less than 100 miles away as the crow flies.
 To be sure, while both cities are part of the Pearl River Delta mega-metro area, Shenzhen maintains its own unique identity.
 Or, you might be more correct to say, it's created it: Prior to the early 1970s, this modern city of more than 20 million had a statistically insignificant number of residents.

-Of course, Shenzhen is much more than the high-tech industry that has fueled its meteoric population growth the past five decades, or the forest of steel and glass that stands as a monument to it.
-Ironically, some of the most popular things to do in this massive city are nature-related, from peace Lizhi Park, to idyllic Dameisha Beach, to famed hiking spot Mount Wutong.Continue to 5 of 15 below.
+Of course, Shenzhen is much more than the high-tech industry that has fueled its meteoric population growth in the past five decades, or the forest of steel and glass that stands as a monument to it.
+Ironically, some of the most popular things to do in this massive city are nature-related, from peace Lizhi Park to idyllic Dameisha Beach, to famed hiking spot Mount Wutong.Continue to 5 of 15 below.

 05 of 15